jasontang127/MusicBlogMediaProcessor/README.md

 ## MusicBlogMediaProcessor

 ---

-This project works with folders to filter out non-audio files, and writes audio files' information to an output text file.
-Primarily intended for use with this classical music blog: https://www.classicalmusic-notes.com.
+This project automates the media file processing of a music blog site: https://www.classicalmusic-notes.com.

 ### Software Used
 * Python